 The reason may be that he does not have the character for protection work.
 However, a protection trained dog is an invaluable asset to anyone who knows how to handle him.
 If you have been trained on how to handle your dog or if you and your dog have been trained together, you are already at an advantage.
 Therefore, depending on your situation, having a guard dog may be just the right thing for you.

 Protection trained dogs are vital for police departments, drug enforcement agencies, and any other law enforcement organizations.
 They are specially trained by experts to work along with these organizations to assist them in the type of work they do.
 Furthermore, these organizations have people who are appropriately trained on how to handle protection trained dogs.

-By now you must have already realized that a real protection trained dog is not for everyone because of the type of training that they have to go through.
-But you can still own one of the best guard dog breeds for families with children from the list above and enjoy new furry family member.
+By now you must have already realized that a real guard dog is not for everyone because of the type of training that they have to go through.
+But you can still own one of the best guard dogs for families from the list above (even if your family is with children) and enjoy new furry family member.